Charlize Theron condemned for saying Afrikaans is dying language

 She made the comments on the SmartLess podcast, saying she grew up in South Africa speaking only Afrikaans before learning English aged 19, which is why she speaks it with an American accent.

-Some of the millions in South Africa who do speak Afrikaans were not happy.
+Some of the millions who do speak Afrikaans in South Africa were not happy.

-Steve Hofmeyr, who sings in Afrikaans, says the language boasts some of the best swear words and tells TimesLive that the "last university has just been wrenched from us" - in reference to Stellenbosh University's recent addition of English to Afrikaans as the main teaching languages, following protests from students.
+Steve Hofmeyr, who sings in Afrikaans, says the language boasts some of the best swear words and tells TimesLive that Afrikaans is "alive and well".

 South African website News 24 quotes another critic, the actor Tim Theron, saying Afrikaans is "not dying... there are new songs and poems being written every day, movies made etc".